jasonswett/instant_rails/README.md

 This script will create a Rails application and start a Rails server.

-Once the script finishes, you'll be able to visit `localhost:3000` and see your app running.
+Once the script finishes, you can visit `localhost:3000` and see your app running.